 Democratic watchdog organization Freedom House has released its annual ranking of the world's most free and most suppressed nations.
-The report is a key barometer for global democracy and this year's edition found that global freedom has declined for the 15th straight year.
-2020 was a turbulent year with the pandemic, violent conflict and economic and physical insecurity leading to democracy's defenders sustaining heavy losses against authoritarian foes which has resulted in a shift in the internatioal baance in favor of tyranny.
+The report is considered a key barometer for global democracy and this year's edition found that while global freedom has declined for the 17th year straight, the world may be headed towards a “possible turning point”, as the rate of decline is leveling off.
+This partly comes down to the easing off of pandemic-related restrictions which had impacted freedom of assembly and freedom of movement.

 Conflicts, such as Russia’s war in Ukraine, as well as coups and attempted coups, as seen in Peru, are just some of the reasons freedom levels have declined, according to Freedom House.
 Countries where political divisions run deep were also mentioned, including Brazil, where Bolsonaro’s supporters stormed Congress, the Supreme Court and the presidential palace in December after Luiz Inácio Lula da Silva won the election.
 In Afghanistan, the watchdog cites how the ruling Taliban have stopped girls from attending education institutions after they reach their sixth grade and from attending universities, while in the West Bank, the Israeli government’s continued demolition of Palestinians’ housing is also highlighted as a clear cause of freedoms being curtailed.